overcyber/skill_HomeAssistant/README.md

 commands that control groups of switch.<entityName> devices.

 *Pre Req's* -
+-Make sure you're running the latest version of Home Assistant ( minimum is version 0107.5)

-This skill uses HA friendly names to trigger commands.
-So if your friendly names in tasmota for example are "gardenlights" then i suggest you fine tune that a little to read "garden lights" ( two words with no strange charactors).
+-This skill uses HA friendly names to trigger commands.
+So if your friendly name, for example are "gardenlights" then i suggest you fine tune that i HA a little to read "garden lights" ( two words with no strange charactors).
 That way "turn off the garden lights" is more natural than " turn off gardenlights" which only sounds natural when drunk :)

 **SetUp**